-The Sobada is a traditional therapeutic massage modality that was developed in the Mesoamerican region (a historical and cultural region stretching from central Mexico through Belize, Guatemala, El Salvador, Honduras, Nicaragua, and Northern Costa Rica).
+The Sobada is a traditional therapeutic massage modality — part of Curanderismo healing practices — that was developed in the Mesoamerican region (a historical and cultural region stretching from central Mexico through Belize, Guatemala, El Salvador, Honduras, Nicaragua, and Northern Costa Rica).
 The word Sobada is derived from the Spanish verb sobar, which means “to knead.”

-Perhaps one of the best known Sobada massage modalities is the Mayan Abdominal Massage, as known from Belize and popularized by Dr. Rosita Arvigo, but the Sobada is much more than only an abdominal or fertility massage.
+Perhaps one of the best known Sobada massage modalities is the Mayan Abdominal Massage as known from Belize and popularized by Dr. Rosita Arvigo, but the Sobada is much more than only an Abdominal Massage or Fertility Massage.

 Traditionally, a Sobada Massage is applied by a so-called Sobador or Curandero (traditional folk healer) who are practitioners that heal individuals through specialized knowledge of herbs, massage, bone setting, counseling, spirituality, and midwifery.
 By the way, some Sobadores are also Hueseros (hueso means bone), that is, bonesetters.

 The Sobada Massage is generally categorized into two distinct modalities: one modality is applied in the prenatal (pregnancy) period, typically performed by a traditional midwife, and another modality which is primarily an internal organ abdominal massage (applicable for men, women, and children) that helps reposition and correctly align internal organs or other parts of the body.